 16. Overcoming Fears With The “Override Switch”

 Now you may be thinking that this is obvious, but is it?
 How many things do we do day to day for seemingly no reason?
 Are we consistently thinking of the bigger picture?
 Of course not.
-We prioritize living in the moment, sometimes the future, and unfortunately the past.
+We prioritize living in the moment, sometimes the future, and unfortunately, the past.
 We often do not consciously or subconsciously take this leap with whatever we are doing.
 Perhaps in some way it’s in order to retain our sanity.
 Is it productive or helpful to always look toward the future?
 I would argue it’s not.
-Besides, that takes a way a bit of impulse and spontaneity.
+Besides, that takes away a bit of impulse and spontaneity.

 Previous